 - a.
 The Company evaluates events or transactions that occur after the balance sheet date but prior to the issuance of the financial statements to identify matters that require additional disclosure.
-For its financial statements as of September 30, 2017 and for the nine months then ended, the Company evaluated subsequent events through November 8, 2017 the date that the financial statements were issued.
+For its financial statements as of September 30, 2017 and for the nine months then ended, the Company evaluated subsequent events through December 19, 2017 the date that the financial statements were issued.
 Except as described below, the Company has concluded that no subsequent event has occurred that require disclosure. - b.
-As part of 2017 SPA (see note 5b), the Company received during October and November an additional \$5,288 in cash proceeds and issued to the investors 3,326,832 series E preferred shares. - c.
-In October 2017, the Company established a wholly-owned subsidiary in the United States (US), PolyPid Inc. (the "Subsidiary").
-The Subsidiary was established in order to efficiently facilitate the conduct of its expected business operations in the US. - d.
-On November 2, 2017, the Board of Directors approved an increase of 6,000,000 ordinary shares to the 2012 Share Option Plan option pool. - On November 2, 2017, the Board of Directors approved the grant of options to purchase 4,559,000 ordinary shares to directors, officers, employees and consultants.
+As part of 2017 SPA (see note 5b), the Company received during October and November an additional \$7,955 in cash proceeds and issued to the investors 5,139,218 series E preferred shares.